rid-dim/pySafe/README.md

 - sh ./upg_local.sh

-- On Windows: upg_local.bat (note that at present you will have to compile your own binaries.
-Windows support is a ways off yet)
+- On Windows: upg_local.bat (we now feature Windows compatibility)

+- On Mac: well, the way localization is coded should work, but we need someone to compile the binaries on mac and test!

 Contributing
 ----